 Features: mountain views, pine forest, furry friends

 Most people don’t hike the loop, but we think it’s a great easy hike.
 It has minimal elevation gain as well, and is a great option for families and anyone getting adjusted to the altitude.
-The loop is only 0.6 miles roundtrip, and there’s a beautiful picnic area about halfway through that offers beautiful views of the lake and surrounding mountains.
+The loop is only 0.6 miles roundtrip, and there’s a beautiful picnic area about halfway through that offers beautiful views of the Rocky Mountains, the Gore and Tenmile Mountain Ranges, unspoiled wilderness, and obviously Dillon Reservoir (which has some the best kayaking in Colorado).
 This viewpoint is almost better than the Sapphire Point Overlook, and offers a more sweeping view of the area.

 Getting to Sapphire Point Overlook